ericklein/button/README.md

   - 08/01/18
     - update example file
   - 06/02/19
-    [FR 07/16/18] can I inherit a conditional compile from the compiling project to toggle the debug code?
-      - NO, macros don't pass between project files
+      [FR 07/16/18] can I inherit a conditional compile from the compiling project to toggle the debug code? -> NO, macros don't pass between project files
   - 04/21/20
+    - significant code refactoring
     [FR 05/14/19] the library subdirectory and code directory do not have same file modification dates? -> github source only deployed to /libraries
     - aligned variable types between .h and .cpp
+    - example code highlights what button (pin) is sending feedback
+    - conditional debug code in .cpp
+    [FR 05/14/19] error handling; can we determine if the button is initialized/reading properly -> CLOSED [FR 06/02/19] error handling for bad parameters -> checking for out of range buttonLongPressDelay [FR 06/02/19] code is completely timing dependent?!
+I have to tweak the short press/long press differentiator on every MCU -> moved to millis() time difference for button press duration